ben-n93/SQL-tips-and-tricks/README.md

 ### **Use a dummy value in the WHERE clause**
 Use a dummy value in the `WHERE` clause so you can dynamically add and remove conditions with ease:
-- Smarter people than me have pointed out `WHERE 1=1` can be a security risk under certain circumstances so just be aware of this.
-If you're just writing one-off analytical queries you should be fine.

 ```SQL
 SELECT *